danishnaseem05/EyeWatch/Documentation.md

 **-- TODO --**

-- Call the SynologyAPI&#39;s  run method from the Lib.java constructor and the Filenames in a LinkedList.
+- Call the SynologyAPI&#39;s  run method from the Lib.java constructor and save the Filenames in a LinkedList.

 - Make a method in Lib.java that deletes the file from [localDirPath + File.separator + filename], where filename is the argument.